On the Ergodicity of Interacting Particle Systems under Number Rigidity: Introduction

+Up to now, there were only few known examples, where one could show the ergodicity of $\{S^{\dUpsilon, \QP}_t\}$ in the case of infinite particle diffusions: one is a a class of Ruelle-type Gibbs measures with a {\it compactly supported interaction potential} and a {\it small activity constant~$z$} (\cite[Cor.\ 6.2]{AlbKonRoe98b}); the other is a {\it labelled} particle system corresponding to the $\mathrm{sine}_2$ process, which has been recently addressed in \cite{OsaTub21} by relying upon the arguments of strong solutions to~\eqref{1} developed in~\cite{OsaTan20}.

-\paragraph{Optimal transport theory on $\dUpsilon$}As the configuration space $\dUpsilon$ is a subspace of the space of locally finite measures, one would expect that the theory of optimal transport partly extends to $\dUpsilon$.
-Indeed, the configuration space~$\dUpsilon$ is equipped with the \emph{$L^2$-transportation} (also: \emph{$L^2$-Wasserstein}, or $L^2$-{\it Monge--Kantrovich--Rubinstein}) {distance}
+\paragraph{Optimal transport theory on $\dUpsilon$} If the base space~$X$ is equipped with a metric~$\mssd$, the configuration space~$\dUpsilon$ is equipped with the \emph{$L^2$-transportation} (called also: \emph{$L^2$-Wasserstein}, or $L^2$-{\it Monge--Kantorovich--Rubinstein}) {distance}

 where the infimum is taken over all measures~$\cpl$ on~$X^\tym{2}$ with marginals~$\gamma$ and~$\eta$.
-As opposed to the case of the space of probability measures having finite second moment (i.e., the $L^2$-Wasserstein space), the function $\mssd_{\dUpsilon}$ cannot be a distance function because $\mssd_\dUpsilon$ may attain the value~$+\infty$ very `often', in the sense that this occurs on sets of positive measures for any reasonable choice of reference measures on $\dUpsilon$.
+As opposed to the case of the space of probability measures having finite second moment (i.e., the $L^2$-Wasserstein space), the function $\mssd_{\dUpsilon}$ cannot be a distance function because $\mssd_\dUpsilon$ may attain the value~$+\infty$ (e.g., when the total masses of $\gamma$ and $\eta$ are different, or the tails of $\gamma$ and $\eta$ are not close enough), and this {\it often} happens in the sense that this occurs on sets of positive measure for any reasonable choice of a reference measure on~$\dUpsilon$.
 It is, therefore, called \emph{extended} distance.
+In this article, we use a variant of $\mssd_\U$ defined as

-This lack of finiteness causes various pathological phenomena (see \cite{LzDSSuz21}): \begin{itemize} \item $(\dUpsilon,\mssd_\dUpsilon)$ has uncountably many components at infinite distance from each other; \item $\mssd_\dUpsilon$ is $\T_\mrmv$-lower semicontinuous, yet not $\T_\mrmv$-continuous; \item typically (depending on~$\QP$), every~$\mssd_\dUpsilon$-ball is $\QP$-negligible; \item $\mssd_\dUpsilon$-Lipschitz functions are generally neither finite, $\T_\mrmv$-continuous, nor $\QP$-measurable. \end{itemize} Nevertheless, recent studies have revealed that the $L^2$-transportation distance $\mssd_{\dUpsilon}$ is the right object to describe geometry, analysis and stochastic analysis such as the curvature bounds on $\dUpsilon$~(\cite{ErbHue15, LzDSSuz22}), the consistency between metric measure geometry and Dirichlet forms~(\cite{RoeSch99, LzDSSuz21}, characterisations of BV functions and sets of finite perimeters on $\dUpsilon$ (\cite{BruSuz21}), and the integral Varadhan short-time asymptotic~(\cite{Zha01, LzDSSuz21}).
+Recent studies have revealed that the $L^2$-transportation distance is the right object to describe geometry, analysis and stochastic analysis in~$\U$ such as the curvature bounds on~$\dUpsilon$~(\cite{ErbHue15, LzDSSuz22, Suz22b}), the consistency between metric measure geometry and Dirichlet forms (\cite{RoeSch99, LzDSSuz21}, characterisations of BV functions and sets of finite perimeters on~$\dUpsilon$ (\cite{BruSuz21}) and the integral Varadhan short-time asymptotic~(\cite{Zha01, LzDSSuz22}).